103 Things You Can Do Today to Stop Snoring Forever!

 18. Treat Your Allergies

-Some allergies, especially seasonal allergies, may cause snoring.
-Try to keep your bedroom free of mold, dust mites, and animal dander by dusting and vacuuming often.
+Allergies, especially seasonal ones, can cause snoring.
+Keep your bedroom free of mold, dust mites, and animal dander by cleaning frequently.

 19. Do Some tongue Exercises